Organizational Psychologist Duties: What You’ll Do on the Job

 - Work as a consultant

-What education or certification will I need to become an industrial-organizational psychologist?
+What education or certification will I need to become one?

 Like most psychology specializations, entry into the industrial-organizational psychology field requires extensive study.
 You will likely need to earn a master’s degree in psychology, which will take one to two years to complete.
 Although some people who pursue their master’s in psychology have earned their bachelor’s in the field as well, you can have a bachelor’s degree in another field and pursue a master’s in psychology or social work.
 Learn more about What You’ll Study.